goatchurchprime/godot_multiplayer_networking_workbench/README.md

 If you are on Nixos, it needs patchelf to fix it:
 > https://github.com/godotengine/webrtc-native/issues/44#issuecomment-922550575

+You can optionally install Godot-Opus from the AssetLib to enable audio compression.
+Don't forget to enable audio input in your project settings and any export permissions.

 ## Operation

 The **NetworkGateway** scene runs the entire process and is composed of a tree of UI Control nodes